Do you have any statistics on school crime?

-From July 1, 2010, through June 30, 2011, there were 31 school-associated violent deaths in elementary and secondary schools in the United States.
-Of the 31 student, staff, and nonstudent school-associated violent deaths occurring between July 1, 2010, and June 30, 2011, there were 25 homicides and 6 suicides.
+Between July 1, 2011 and June 30, 2012, there were a total of 45 school-associated violent deaths in elementary and secondary schools in the United States.
+Of the 45 student, staff, and nonstudent school-associated violent deaths occurring during this time span, there were 26 homicides, 14 suicides, and 5 legal interventions.

 Nonfatal Student Victimization–Student Reports

 For students ages 12–18, the rate of violent victimization in 2013 was higher at school than away from school.
 The 2013 violent victimization rates were 37 per 1,000 students at school and 15 per 1,000 students away from school.
 This difference was driven primarily by higher rates of simple assault at school.
 In 2013, students ages 12–18 experienced about 1,420,900 nonfatal victimizations (theft and violent victimization) at school, compared with about 778,500 nonfatal victimizations away from school.
 These figures represent total crime victimization rates of 55 victimizations per 1,000 students at school and 30 per 1,000 students away from school.

 Between 1992 and 2013, the total victimization rates for students ages 12–18 generally declined both at and away from school.
 This pattern also held for thefts, violent victimizations, and serious violent victimizations between 1992 and 2013.